Gustavomika/MB_MRA/README.md

 # Medulloblastoma Master Regulator Analysis using RTN R/Bioconductor package.

-This repository contains the scripts used to infer the medulloblastoma (MB) regulatory network and identification of master regulator for MB (subgroups SHH, group 3, group 4) and risk master regulators.
+This repository contains the scripts used to infer the medulloblastoma (MB) regulatory network and identification of master regulators for MB (subgroups SHH, group 3 and group 4) and risk master regulators.
 Briefly, the network was infered using GSE85217 MB samples.
-Gene signitures were identified comparing a subset of GSE85217 tumor samples against GSE167447 healthy fetal cerebellum samples.
-Than, the MB network and gene signatures were used to identify the master regulator.
-Clinical data were used o identify we used risk master regulators.
+Gene signitures were identify comparing a subset of GSE85217 tumor samples against GSE167447 healthy fetal cerebellum samples.
+Afterward, the MB network and gene signatures were used to identify the master regulators.
+GSE85217 survival data were used to identify risk master regulators.

 Flowchart with the scripts execution order.